MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-perf-benchmark-best-practices.md

 Consider the following guidelines:

 - Ensure that test runs are long enough to assess database performance in a stable state.
-For example, a complex test that only lasts for 10 minutes will likely produce inaccurate results, as the database caches and buffers may not be able to warm up in such a short time.
+For example, a complex test that only lasts for 10 minutes will likely produce inaccurate results, as the database caches and buffers might not be able to warm up in such a short time.
 - Benchmarks can be a lot more meaningful and informative if the workload levels vary throughout the test.
 For example, if your application typically receives traffic from 64 simultaneous clients, start the benchmark with 64 clients.
 Then, while the test is still running, add 64 additional clients to determine how the server behaves during a simulated traffic spike.

 ### Include blackout/brownout tests in the benchmark procedure

-Sustained server performance is a particularly important metric, likely to become the main point of focus during your tests.
+Sustained server performance is an important metric, likely to become the main point of focus during your tests.
 For mission-critical applications however, performance testing shouldn't stop at measuring server behavior in steady state.

 Consider including the following scenarios in your tests.

 - “Blackout” tests, which are designed to determine how the database behaves during a reboot or a crash.
 Azure Database for MySQL flexible server introduces significant improvements around crash recovery times, and reboot/crash tests are instrumental in understanding how Azure Database for MySQL flexible server contributes to reducing your application downtime in such scenarios.
 - “Brownout” tests, which are designed to gauge how quickly a database achieves nominal performance levels after a reboot or crash.
 Databases often need time to achieve optimal performance, and Azure Database for MySQL flexible server introduces improvements in this area as well.

-In the event of stability issues affecting your database, any information gathered during the performance benchmarks will help identify bottlenecks or further tune the application to cater to the workload needs.
+In the event of stability issues affecting your database, any information gathered during the performance benchmarks help identify bottlenecks or further tune the application to cater to the workload needs.

 ## Next steps